this-josh/markdown-cv/index.md

 `2009-2014`
 __Norton College, Norton__,
-*AS* EPQ research project "How environmentally friendly is civil aviation currently and how may it change in the future?""
+*AS* EPQ research project "How environmentally friendly is civil aviation currently and how may it change in the future?”
 *A2*s in Physics, Geography, and Maths

 `2014 - 2019`